SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/capabilities/shared.en.md

 ### Alternative 2 - None

 When Page Load Strategy is set to **none**, Selenium WebDriver only waits until the initial page is downloaded.

+Selenium takes it to the extreme that it only waits until the initial HTML document is downloaded (no guarantee that it is loaded).
+It doesn't wait for other resources such as stylesheets and images to be loaded.

 {{< tabpane langEqualsHeader=true >}}
 {{< tab header="Java" >}}